prakhar0711/Learn-React-Js/10_reactRouter/README.md

 - **Routes:** React Router manages the routing by mapping specific URLs to corresponding components.
 - **Components:** Each component (`Home`, `About`, `Users`) represents a different page of the application and contains the respective content to be rendered.

-This setup allows for seamless navigation between different pages of the React application using React Router.
+This setup allows for seamless navigation between different pages of the React application using React Router with Vite.
 You can further enhance the app by adding more pages, implementing nested routes, or incorporating additional features as needed.